 Vaping devices are not just being used for nicotine – they are also being used to vaporize THC, the chemical responsible for most of marijuana's mind-altering effects, often through cannabis-infused oils in place of e-liquids.

-Although there is limited national data available on this trend, we do know that e-cigarette use among high school students has tripled between 2013 and 2014.
-The perception that using a smokeless device carries little risk may actually lead to more people using the devices to vape marijuana.
+Although there is limited national data available on this trend, the perception that using a smokeless device carries little risk may actually lead to more people using the devices to vape marijuana.

 Simply being aware that young people are using vaping devices to consume marijuana is important for parents.
 Parents should also know that: